rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 {% include method-doc file="rendertopae" %}
 ### RenderToPAEFile

-Render a document to Plaine and Easie and save it to the file.
+Render a document to Plaine & Easie code and save it to the file.

 Only the top staff / layer is exported.

-filename The output filename

 {% aside .warning %}This method is not available in the JavaScript distributed version of the toolkit{% endaside %}

 **Returns**

-`bool` – True if the file was successfully written
+`bool`

 **Parameters**